 Hosta sieboldiana (Hook.)
 Engl.

-Funkia sieboldiana (basionym), Funkia sieboldii, Funkia umbellata, Hosta mira, Niobe sieboldiana, Saussurea sieboldiana
+Funkia sieboldiana, Funkia sieboldii, Funkia umbellata, Hosta mira, Niobe sieboldiana, Saussurea sieboldiana

 Bloom Time: Summer

-Hosta sieboldiana is a large, clump-forming herbaceous perennial with broad, ovate, blue-green leaves with prominent veining and a wavy edge.
+Hosta sieboldiana is a large clump-forming herbaceous perennial with broad, ovate, blue-green leaves with prominent veining and wavy edges.
 Flowers are white to pale purple, bell-shaped, held on up to 32 inches (80 cm) tall stems, and appear during summer.

 USDA hardiness zones 3a to 8b: from −40 °F (−40 °C) to 20 °F (−6.7 °C).